AdobeDocs/experience-manager-screens.en/help/user-guide/implementing-windows-player.md

 ## Enabling Kiosk Mode {#enabling-kiosk-mode}

-When you are deploying the Windows player, it is important to enable a Kiosk mode so that other applications or the taskbar do not appear on the Windows desktop.
+When you are deploying the Windows Player, it is important to enable a Kiosk mode so that other applications or the taskbar do not appear on the Windows desktop.

 >[!CAUTION]
 >